SNRIs explained

 The medications in this class share a lot, and much of it is shared with SSRIs.

-- A timeline of four to six weeks for the fuller effect.
+- A timeline of four to six weeks for the fuller effect on mood.
+Benefit for a pain condition can also take a few weeks to build.

 - Early side effects that tend to arrive before the benefits.